 2013-OCT to now: "Tanco v.
 Tennesee" lawsuit involving four couples seeking to have their out-of-state marriages recognized:

-On 2013-OCT-21, four couples who had married in New York State or California filed a lawsuit "Tanco v.
+On 2013-OCT-21, four couples who had legally married in either New York State or California filed a lawsuit "Tanco v.
 Tennessee" in federal District Court.

 Topics covered in this section:

 2013-JAN to 2014-NOV: Tanco v.
 Tennessee lawsuit concerning overturning same-sex marriage ban: